MarkusPfundstein/mcp-obsidian/README.md

 to your vault (or directly to the plugin config directory / its `data.json`).
 The server will parse the Obsidian Local REST API plugin configuration and populate the API key, enabled protocol and corresponding port automatically.
+Note that the server plugin for Obsidian is still required.

 Minimal examples (no env needed):